Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Data Availability Statement

 \fig{06_signal_mixing-eps-converted-to.pdf}{0.98}{fig:signal_mixing}{ The inclusion of the Shuffling model is seen to mitigate Signal Mixing artifacts associated with high gradient amplitude $(G_{\max})$ wave-encoding acquisitions.
 Standard Wave MPRAGE at 17 cycles, $G_{\max}$ of 8 mT/m shows good reconstruction with no artifacts.
 Standard Wave MPRAGE at 5 cycles, $G_{\max}$ of 27 mT/m suffers from significant ringing artifacts due to signal recovery over the partition encode direction.
-MPRAGE Wave-Shuffling at the same parameters (5 cycles, $G_{\max}$ of 27 mT/m) at the comparable TI of 1100 milliseconds shows no ringing artifacts even at high acceleration $(R_8)$. }
+MPRAGE Wave-Shuffling at the same parameters (5 cycles, $G_{\max}$ of 27 mT/m) at the comparable TI of 1100 milliseconds shows no ringing artifacts even at high acceleration.
+For high $G_{\max}$ Standard Wave MPRAGE (the middle column), the red and blue arrows highlight two different locations where the Signal-Mixing artifacts are observed.
+For the other two acquisitons, the arrows point to the respective comparable locations to demonstrate that low $G_{\max}$ Standard Wave MPRAGE and high $G_{\max}$ MPRAGE Wave-Shuffling are robust to said artifacts. }

-\fig{07_psf_calibration-eps-converted-to.pdf}{0.98}{fig:psf_calibration}{ This figure depicts ShflPSF applied to the 5 cycles, 27 mT/m maximum gradient amplitude MPRAGE Wave-Shuffling at $R_8$.
+\fig{07_psf_calibration-eps-converted-to.pdf}{0.98}{fig:psf_calibration}{ This figure depicts ShflPSF applied to the 5 cycles, 27 mT/m maximum gradient amplitude MPRAGE Wave-Shuffling acquisition at $T_{acq} = 81 s$.
 ShflPSF is able to correct for gradient hardware errors and mitigate ringing artifacts related to incorrect wave calibration by performing deconvolution with $W_e^*$ as described in the \nameref{sec:autopsf} subsection. }

 \fig{08_tfl_showcase-eps-converted-to.pdf}{0.98}{fig:tfl_showcase}{ Wave-Shuffling achieves 1 mm-isotropic resolution, time-resolved, multi-contrast MPRAGE imaging at high acceleration.
 Four out of 256 reconstructed images are depicted. }